armory/docs/content/en/docs/armory-admin/kubernetes-account-add.md

 ---
-title: Creating and Adding a Kubernetes Account to Spinnaker as a Deployment Target
+title: Adding a Kubernetes Account as a Deployment Target in Spinnaker
 linkTitle: Adding Kubernetes Account as Deployment Target
 aliases:
   - /docs/spinnaker-install-admin-guides/add-kubernetes-account/
 description: >
+  Learn what Spinnaker does when it deploys to Kubernetes targets and then add a Kubernetes Service Account to Spinnaker.
 ---

 ## How Spinnaker operates when deploying to Kubernetes targets